umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 As we discussed at the end of the last section, the algorithms in the learnadex are all applied in an 'online' fashion --- refitting for the optimal hyperparameters $z$ as new data is streamed into them.
 A challenging aspect of online learning is in managing the computational expense of recomputing the optimal value for $z$ after each new datapoint is sent.
 To help with this; the user may configure the algorithm recompute the optimum value after larger batches of data have been ingested.
 The last value of optimum $z$ will also frequently be close to the next optimum in the sequence, so using the former as the initial input into the optimisation routine for the latter is typically very valuable for aiding efficiency.

-Reusing the \texttt{PartitionCoordinator} code of the stochadex to facilitate online learning makes neat use of software which has already been designed and tested in earlier chapters of this book.
+Reusing the $\texttt{PartitionCoordinator}$ code of the stochadex to facilitate online learning makes neat use of software which has already been designed in the previous article.
 However, in order to fully achieve this, an additional configuration type is necessary; as we show in Fig.~\ref{fig:learnadex-data-types-design}.
 To start with, we separate out 'learning' from the kind of optimiser in the overall config so as to enable multiple optimisation algorithms to be used for the same learning problem.
 The hyperparameters that define that optimisation problem domain can be determined by the user with an extension to the \texttt{OtherParams} object in the stochadex so that it includes some optional Boolean masks over the parameters, i.e., \texttt{OtherParams.FloatParamMask} and \texttt{OtherParams.IntParamMask}.
 These masks are used to extract the parameters of interest, which can then be flattened and formatted to fit into any generic optimisation algorithm.

 \begin{figure}[h]
 \centering